 Birmingham is becoming one of the South’s biggest cities with huge potential for more growth.
 The city is flourishing because of a resurgence of automotive manufacturing and a booming tech industry.

-One of the most charming cities in America, Charleston is also home to a robust aerospace, energy and life science sectors.
+One of the most charming cities in America, Charleston is also home to robust aerospace, energy, and life science sectors.
 The southern city is one of the country’s hot housing markets for young families.